HanchaoLi/netty/README.md

 # netty

-1. echo server using netty framework a). echo server in charge of recevie messge from client whether use telnet or echo client, and send back same message to client. b). echo client simplely send message to echo server.
+1. echo server using netty framework.

+    a). echo server in charge of recevie messge from client whether use telnet or echo client, and send back same message to client.

+    b). echo client simplely send message to echo server.